mergeability/mergeable/docs/README.md

     ###
     issues:
       stale:
         # number of days for an issue to be considered stale.
+A comment is posted when it is stale.
         days: 20
         # Optional property.
 When not specified the default is used.
 The default message is used.
         message: 'This is issue is stale.
-Please followup!'
+Please follow up!'
       title:
         must_include:
           regex: `^\\(feat\\)|^\\(doc\\)|^\\(fix\\)`